 One of the reasons that I’ve put blocking blue light at night at the very top of my ‘health’ list is the widespread impact of circadian disruption on chronic disease.

-A lot of this research has come out within the last three or four years, so don’t get irritated that your doctor didn’t mention it to you.
+A lot of this research just recently came out within the last three or four years, so, don’t get irritated that your doctor didn’t mention it to you.

 Melatonin plays an integral role in the pancreas in modulating insulin release at night.
 Both eating later at night and not having the rise in melatonin due to blue light can cause insulin resistance, leading eventually to diabetes. (good review of the science)